 Due to their Perceiving trait, ISFPs and ESFPs tend to be naturally accepting of new situations.
 They are adaptable personalities who tend to crave unexpected experiences and appreciate positive change.

-ISFPs and ESFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ISFP and ESFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ISFPs should avoid pushing ESFPs away in times of stress, while ESFPs should avoid overcrowding ISFPs.

-ISFPs and ESFPs can encourage and motivate each other in their personal and professional lives.
+ISFP and ESFP types can encourage and motivate each other in their personal and professional lives.

 ISFPs can motivate ESFPs by sharing affirmations and encouragement.